bitfixer/petdisk-max/README.md

 ## Updating the PETdisk MAX

 Firmware updates will come periodically with fixes and new features.
-The latest firmware for both the v1 and v2 PETdisk MAX models will be located here:
+The latest firmware for both the v1 and v2 PETdisk MAX models will be located here:\
-PETdisk MAX v1:
+PETdisk MAX v1 (Atmel ATmega1284)
 [FIRMWARE.BIN](https://github.com/bitfixer/petdisk-max/raw/main/firmware/FIRMWARE.BIN)

-PETdisk MAX v2:
+PETdisk MAX v2 (ESP32):
 [FIRMWARE.PD2](https://github.com/bitfixer/petdisk-max/raw/main/firmware/FIRMWARE.PD2)

 To update the firmware on the device, copy this file onto the root directory of an empty microSD card formatted to FAT32.
 Insert the card into the PETdisk and power up.
 After a few seconds the new firmware will be loaded onto the device.